w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ##### audio-control

 ###### Applying SC 1.4.2 Audio Control to Non-Web Documents and Software
-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.2](https://www.w3.org/WAI/WCAG22/Understanding/audio-control#intent), replacing “on a web page” with “in a non-web document or software”, “any content” with “any part of a non-web document or software”, “whole page” with “whole document or software”, and “on the web page” with “in the document or software”; and removing “See Conformance Requirement 5: Non-Interference”.
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.4.2](https://www.w3.org/WAI/WCAG22/Understanding/audio-control#intent), replacing “on a web page” with “in a non-web document or software”, “any content” with “any part of a non-web document or software”, “whole page” with “whole document or software”, and “on the web page” with “in the document or software”; replacing normative "must" with "would need to"; and removing “See Conformance Requirement 5: Non-Interference”.

 With these substitutions, it would read: